pingcap/docs/tidb-cloud/vector-search-vector-index.md

 > **Note**
 >
-> The Vector Search feature is only available for TiDB Serverless at this moment.
+> The vector search feature is currently in beta and only available for [TiDB Serverless](/tidb-cloud/select-cluster-tier.md#tidb-serverless) clusters.

 ## HNSW Index